koleopteros/RPGuide/README.md

 ### AboutFragment
 Will only contain the peoples who hases contributes to this project.
 I need to make another side account to make this look more crowded... :/
-For the About page, I'll just setup an object called members and have the list spit out our names into a list view or something.
-E z p z
+For the About page, I'll just setup a String object called members and have the list spit out our names into a list view or something.
+E z p z.

-If we need pictures, we can just use General Reposti.
+Make sure to add yourself to the members array found within the AboutFragment.

 ### ShopFragment
 Will list shops.
 Can use ListInterface.getObjType to identify the list that will be displayed in the recyclerView.